-The ergonomic considerations in the MIC help reduce fatigue and consequently, product errors.
-The MIC is quieter than most laminar flow hoods and has an adjustable height feature for more comfortable working conditions.
-Chemical and shatter resistant plastics provide a clear view of the entire workspace and airlock, to ensure that materials are clearly visible.
-Inlet air and discharge air are both HEPA filtered.
+The ergonomic considerations in the MIC-797P help reduce fatigue and consequently, product errors.
+The MIC-797P has an adjustable height feature for comfortable working conditions.
+Chemical and shatter resistant plastics provide a clear view of the entire workspace and airlock, to ensure that materials are visible